dolicoli/AMLMarsHOL/Mission1.md

 On the right panel you click on the Launch Column selector, and click "Exclude" and select X1 column to exclude.
 This will create a new output that has all the column except X1 column.

+#### Edit Metadata

+You may want to drag the "Edit Metadata" and drop it into the dashboard to rename the column name.
+Choose column selector from the right panel and select to include df.severity, df.id, and X2.

+On new column names field,
+put id, category, and text.

 #### Split Data

 Use Split Data features to split data into 2.
 Use "Rows" as a splitting mode and 0.7 as a fraction to split.